-This article describes how the Handyscope HS4 DIFF USB oscilloscope was used in combination with the CAN analyzer I/O and J1939 decoder I/O in the TiePie engineering Multi Channel oscilloscope software to solve SAE J1939 communication problems in a Diesel engine driven firewater pump system on an offshore gas platform.
+This article describes how the Handyscope HS4 DIFF USB oscilloscope was used in combination with the CAN decoder I/O and J1939 decoder I/O in the TiePie engineering Multi Channel oscilloscope software to solve SAE J1939 communication problems in a Diesel engine driven firewater pump system on an offshore gas platform.

 A new offshore gas processing plant is built 135 km north west of Karratha (Australia) in the Indian ocean.
 Essential safety measures on offshore facilities include reliable firewater pumps that can deliver enough water in case of a fire.
 The new platform is equipped with two mechanical firewater pumps.
 Each unit consists of: